GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ![](2_split_into_trips_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-It looks like 1 kph might be a good cut-off to use from this plot, although there are maybe two instances when the average speed is stable and just over 1kph.
-Check with other individuals.
+It looks like 1.2 kph might be a good cut-off to use from this plot.

 Filter out the low speed sections of the trips and then plot.
 Note the colour of the points denotes the speed over the previous 3 hours in kph.